Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

-    !!!
-Tip

-        If you are defining your own workflow functions to use, you can also set the executor for individual `Electron` objects by passing the `executor` keyword argument to the `@ct.electron` decorator.
+    5. If you are defining your own workflow functions to use, you can also set the executor for individual `Electron` objects by passing the `executor` keyword argument to the `@ct.electron` decorator.

     **Configuring Executors**